DougRzz/CV/docs/index.md

 ---
 - Data scientist in engineering R&D, delivering analytics, modelling, and decision support.
-- Built analytical pipelines and visualisations; communicated technical insights to stakeholders.
+- Built web applications and analytical pipelines; communicated technical insights to stakeholders.
 - Proficient in Python and SQL; strong data processing with Pandas, Polars, Vaex, NumPy, and Snowflake.
-- Machine learning model development and deployment with TensorFlow, scikit-learn, and SciPy.
+- Machine learning model development and deployment with TensorFlow, Scikit-learn, and SciPy.
-- Specialist in large-scale time‑series analysis and interactive visualisation.
+- Specialist in big time‑series analysis and interactive visualisation applciations.
 - Collaborative team member with experience mentoring, documenting, and standardising workflows.

 ## Skills